AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-18-python-prefix-tree-building-a-trie-from-scratch.md

 In a prefix tree, each node contains a string.
 That string may be a complete word that someone entered, like `apple` or `bat`, or it may be a substring for the term the user has entered, such as the `ap-` in `ape` and `apple`.

-Each branch coming out of a node represents the addition of a character (in orange) to the end of that node's string.
+Each branch coming out of a node represents the addition of a character (in yellow) to the end of that node's string.
 For example, if our current node is `app` and the word we want to insert is `apple`, we would concatenate an `l`.

 This branching pattern allows us to  reduce our search space to something more efficient than just a linear search of all words.
 If a user has entered the substring `appl` so far, then we won't ever consider the branching paths for `ape`, let alone all the branching paths that start with `b`!